Claudio Baglioni: Biography

-In 1990, after 3 years of work he released the double album Oltre, an ambitious project with 20 songs that embrace World Music and the participation of great international artists; the album will radically change the Italian music industry.
+In 1990, after 3 years of work he released the double album Oltre, an ambitious project with 20 songs that contains experiments with world music and the participation of great international artists; the album will radically change the Italian music industry.
 The concert of 1991 will be decreed by Billboard magazine as the best concert of the year in the world, thanks to the stage that is located in the center of the stadium with the public surrounding it in the round.
 In the same year the European version of the record Oltre is marketed.
+In 1992 the tour Oltre il concerto began, held in palasport with the stage in the centre, marking the return of Baglioni throughout Italy, with over 50 dates it was a huge success.

 In 1995, the album Io sono qui was released, which marks Claudio's return to the scene, the disc deals with the theme of comedy, everyday life is in fact a bit of a comedy for everyone where everyone wears a mask without knowing if he is an actor or a spectator of life.

-And in 1999, the album Viaggiatore sulla coda del tempo, with the imminent arrival of the new millennium, tackles the theme of modern technologies and at the same time tells of the journey of a traveler towards this unknown future.
-Baglioni will subsequently declare that the three albums make up a trilogy of time where each represents the past, present and future respectively.
+The album is structured as if it were a film with a beginning, an end, the interlude and then the first, second, third and fourth time which anticipate the subsequent songs by describing them as cinematic scenes.
+The album has sold 1.5 million copies to date.
+Baglioni initially presents the album with a series of surprise concerts held on a yellow truck which once opened became a stage, the concert tour is called Tour Giallo.
+Subsequently, the 1996 tour called Tour Rosso began in the palasport with the stage in the center without barriers between the public and the artist with the band, with over 51 dates it became an incredible success.

-On 6 June 1998, he had his last concert of the millennium at the Olympic stadium in Rome, the concert totaled over 100,000 spectators thanks to the stage in the center and the spectators who filled the stadium, still this record remains undefeated by any event, both musical and sporty.
+On 6 June 1998, he held the concert event of the year at the Olympic stadium in Rome, the concert totaled over 100,000 spectators thanks to the stage in the center and the spectators who filled the stadium, still this record remains undefeated by any event, both musical and sporty.

-In the 2000s, he released the album Sono io, In 2010, he did a series of concerts around the world.
-In 2013 he released the album Con voi and in 2020, the album In questa storia, che è la mia.
+In the summer of 1998 he performed a one-hour concert on the ship Amerigo Vespucci at the port of Lisbon for Expo 1998.